BRVC-ORG/Prospectus-Draft/README.md

     - Don't see this anywhere else tbh
     - Best thing is possible life-time revenues/royalties by including NFT-like original creator revenue structure into it once we license-out the service, For all parties included in the making of said tool
     - Once blockchain operating systems become more popular I can kind of foresee a Linux/Unix-type "sudo apt get" tool from a selection of decentralized web5 IPFS repositories
+    - Only thing we have to worry about for now is coming up a catchy/cool-sounding name for the GenAI app making service and the convertion tool

 5 March